zhenghuazx/face-detect-compare/README.md

 The whole project is still under development but the first demo has been demoed on Monday, May 15, 2017.

-My project here is to create a facial detection and matching server to (1) cache customers' uuid and facial features; (2) return the uuid for any image of customers' faces taken when they are taking the product from the shelf.
+"face-detect-compare" project aims to create a facial detection and matching server to (1) cache customers' uuid and facial features; (2) return the uuid for any image of customers' faces taken when they are taking the product from the shelf.
 This process will be trigered by the sensor.

 Functionality
 =======